 - How to optimize your site for feature placement

-Bringing your website to the top of search results is tricky.
+Bringing your website to the top of organic search results is tricky.
 Following top-notch SEO tactics gives you a strong foundation, but there’s more you can do — like priming your site and its content for a SERP feature.

 What are SERP features?

 Google designed SERP features to enhance the user’s search experience.
-When someone enters a query, these elements allow them to get an answer as quickly as possible (without the extra clicking) by pulling out and highlighting what the algorithm deems a relevant answer.
+When someone enters a query, these elements allow them to get an answer as quickly as possible (without the extra clicking) by pulling out and highlighting what the algorithm considers a relevant answer.

 While some research shows that placement on certain SERP features can potentially reduce clicks, they’re still worth striving for.
 These placements show searchers that Google sees your site as an authority, and it puts your content above your competitors’.

 The type of feature a user sees on their results page depends on the type of query they entered.
 If the question is “Who is Shakespeare?”, they’ll see a Knowledge Graph.
-For the “best dentist in LA” query, they’ll see a Local Pack (we’ll break down what these are below).
+For the “best dentist in LA” query, they’ll see a Local Pack (we’ll break down what these features are below).
 After all, a search engine’s key goal is to give the user an accurate answer as quickly as possible.

 Luckily, you can work to optimize your website in ways that’ll make it more likely to appear in one of these SERP features.
 Let’s dive in.

-1. Featured snippets
+1. Featured Snippets

 Here are some ways you can set up your site for Featured Snippets: